 Q. How do I know if a therapist is right for me?

 A. You are encouraged to call me and ask questions regarding my philosophy and approach treatment.
 You can explain a little bit about your situation and get a feel for my style.
 It is very important to find the right fit for you and someone with whom you feel comfortable.
-I offer a free 15-minute phone consultation for new clients.
+Please call 404-585-4940 to schedule a brief phone call.

 Q. What should I expect when I call?

 A. When you call, you will likely be directed my voicemail, which I check regularly.
 Please leave a detailed message with your name, phone number, and the best time to reach you.
 Also, indicate whether a message can be left at that number.
 I will make every effort to return your call by the end of the business day or within 24 hours.
-To avoid phone tag, you can also schedule a brief initial phone consult using the scheduling tool or send me message via contact me.
+To avoid phone tag, you can also send me a message via contact me.